schorschii/sixleds/README.md

 ### The GUI
 ```
-# open the GUI with this command
+# open the GUI from your start menu or with this command
 fiveleds-gui
 ```